|

 Velvet Red Tables

-This look is ideal for formal dinners where intimacy and elegance matter more than brightness or casual daytime atmosphere styling choices.
+This look is ideal for formal dinners where intimacy and elegance matter more than brightness or daytime atmosphere.

 @bbjlatavola